Generic Name: haemophilus b conjugate (PRP-T) vaccine (hem OFF il us B KON ju gate)

 Hiberix side effects

-Get emergency medical help if your child has any of these signs of an allergic reaction to Hiberix: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if your child has any signs of an allergic reaction to Hiberix: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Keep track of any and all side effects your child has after receiving Hiberix.
 When the child receives a booster dose, you will need to tell the doctor if the previous shot caused any side effects.